Maths & Music #2: Mathematics of keyboard tuning, by Dominique Manchon

 1. Keyboard instruments

 The keyboard of a modern piano consists of 88 keys, divided into 52 consecutive white keys and 36 black keys interspersed between the white keys, in a periodic pattern.
-Moving across the keyboard from left to right, we first encounter the initial pattern BNBBNBNB, then the central pattern1
+Moving across the keyboard from left to right, we first encounter the initial pattern BNBBNBNB, then the central pattern

 BNBNBNBBNBNB